zsa/docs/README.markdown

 ### Write/update your own configuration (in c!)

 This requires a little bit of familiarity with coding.
+[Check out the list of keys and their names in c](keylist.tsv)

 1. Go to [github.com/jackhumbert/qmk_firmware](https://github.com/jackhumbert/qmk_firmware) and read the Readme
 2. Follow the instructions for [ergodox_ez configuration](https://github.com/jackhumbert/qmk_firmware/tree/master/keyboard/ergodox_ez)